Recently, the national government placed many of the visa regulations under review as they looked to tighten restrictions placed on working visas.

-Many of the changes that have been made are in relation to the 457 employer sponsored program and what is needed to make a temporary visa become permanent.
+Many of the changes that have been made are about the 457 employer-sponsored programmes and what is needed to make a temporary visa permanent.

 To try and avoid getting caught up in the immigration changes, businesses can use the Visa Entitlement Verification Online (VEVO) service which will let them know if a worker is eligible to work within Australia.

 So with this in mind, businesses and workers should double-check what their rights are now to make sure that they qualify and conform to all the latest visa regulation changes.
 For more information on how to migrate to Australia, contact EMSA today.

 We provide FREE WRITTEN ADVICE and can help find a pathway to suit your needs.